DbUp/DbUp/docs/philosophy-behind-dbup.md

 * Sample master/transactional data (for developers/testers)
 * Security (roles, permissions, users)

-It may even include management job definitions (backup, shrink), though they tend to be left to DBA's.
+It may even include management job definitions (backup, shrink), though they tend to be left to DBAs.

 # Transitions, not States
 As each iteration progresses, we'll make changes to our database.